Shivakumar-Guhesh/nse-data-engineering/README.md

 ## Tools and Technologies used

- * Docker - Used to containarize the project
+ * Docker + Docker-compose - Used to maintain consistent versions across platforms/environments and define/share multi-containers

  * Terraform - Used to automate the deployment and management of infrastructure on Google Cloud Platform (GCP)

  * GCP - Used to store and process large amounts of data for the stock data analysis project.
-    * BigQuery is used as data-warehouse to store and query the stock data,
+    * BigQuery is used as data-warehouse to store and query the stock data
     * Google Cloud Storage is used as data lake to store the raw data before it is transformed

  * Mage - Used to orchestrate the ETL (extract, transform, load) pipeline for the stock data analysis project.